Pac-Man: Merchandise

 A wide variety of Pac-Man merchandise have been marketed with the character's image.
 By 1982, Midway had about 95-105 licensees selling Pac-Man merchandise, including major companies, such as AT&T selling a Pac-Man telephone.
 There were more than 500 Pac-Man related products.

 7-Eleven sold Pac-Man themed merchandise at its stores since the game's initial popularity in the 1980s.
 This has included collectible Slurpee and Big Gulp cups.
 In 2023, 7-Eleven included Pac-Man in its Spring 2023 marketing material including at Speedway and Stripes banner locations, and sold more merchandise around the game as well as rebranding some of its products after the ghosts.
 This included its house blend coffee (Clyde's Coffee Blend), two Slurpee flavors (Blinky's Cherry & Inky's Blueberry Raz), and a special limited time only cappuccino flavor (Pinky's Strawberry White Chocolate Cappuccino), the latter of which came out pink to match the ghost.

 Pac-Man themed merchandise sales had exceeded billion in the US by 1982.
-Pac-Man related merchandise products included bumper stickers, jewellery, accessories (such as a $20,000 Ms. Pac-Man choker with 14 karat gold), bicycles, breakfast cereals, popsicles, t-shirts, toys and pasta.
+Pac-Man related merchandise products included bumper stickers, jewelry, accessories (such as a $20,000 Ms. Pac-Man choker with 14 karat gold), bicycles, breakfast cereals, popsicles, t-shirts, toys and pasta.

-Lego released an exclusive set of a PAC-MAN arcade machine for their Lego Icons line.
-A Lego version of PAC-MAN, Clyde, and Blinky are featured on the top of the machine, with a minifigure playing a miniature version of the machine.
+Lego released an exclusive set of a Pac-Man arcade machine for their Lego Icons line.
+A Lego version of Pac-Man, Clyde, and Blinky are featured on the top of the machine, with a minifigure playing a miniature version of the machine.

 Television

-The Pac-Man animated television series produced by Hanna–Barbera aired on ABC from 1982 to 1983.
+Hanna-Barbera Productions produced an animated series adaptation of Pac-Man, which aired on ABC from 1982 to 1983.
 It was the highest-rated Saturday morning cartoon show in the US during late 1982.

 A computer-generated animated series produced by Bandai Namco Games, 41 Entertainment, Arad Productions, OLM Digital and Sprite Animation Studios titled Pac-Man and the Ghostly Adventures aired on Disney XD from June 15, 2013, to May 25, 2015.

+In May 2026 an animated web series titled PAC-MAN: Snack Breaks was announced.
+The series is produced by Bandai Namco Entertainment, with animation by Cartuna.
+Episodes will be released on the PAC-MAN Official YouTube channel starting May 22, with new episodes released monthly.